monicahnjiiri/monicahnjiiri/README.md

 I’m also deeply connected to nature, animals, and the idea of a more sustainable world.
 I believe that taking care of our environment is just as important as advancing in technology, and I enjoy finding small ways to contribute to a greener planet.

 ### 🌟 A Touch of Humor
-When I’m not coding or blogging, you’ll likely find me convincing myself that coffee counts as a meal or wondering why my plants refuse to cooperate.
+When I’m not coding or blogging, you’ll likely find me convincing myself that coffee counts as a meal.
+Prove me wrong 😁
-(Fun fact: My current streak for keeping one alive is two weeks.
-Progress!)

 Thank you for visiting my little corner of the internet.
 Whether you’re here to collaborate, connect, or simply explore, I hope you find something meaningful.
 Let’s make progress, together!